JonDavMartin/GITUMENTATION-a-practical-guide/README.md

   <img width="275" height="183" src="time-to-start.png">
 </p>

 ### Start using Github

 #### 1) Sign up on Github:

 >  [**Github.com**](https://github.com)

 #### 2) Create your first repository:

-> [**Hello world**](https://guides.github.com/activities/hello-world/) will guide you on how to create your first [repository](https://help.github.com/en/articles/about-repositories).
+> [**Hello world**](https://guides.github.com/activities/hello-world/), in its **step 1.**, will guide you on how to create your first [repository](https://help.github.com/en/articles/about-repositories):
+>    1. Log in to your Github account and go to the main page of your account
+>    2. Click on `Repositories` (next to "overview") and then, in the upper right corner, on the `green button "New"`
+>    3. Name your repository `hello-world` and select `public`and `initialize it with a readme`
 >
-> **N.B.**: when you are creating your new repository on GitHub, select “Initialize this repository with a README” unless you plan to import an existing repository.
+>       *This is just a try, so let's name it "hello world".
+No need to write a short description.
+Make sure each time you create a new repository to **select "**public repository**" and "**initialize it with a readme**"*
+>    Great, you've created your first repository!

 #### 3) Create your Readme:

-> If you followed the last *nota bene*, Your README.md file was automaticly created and is now available for editing in your new repository.
+> If you followed step 3., Your README.md file was automaticly created and is now available for editing in your new repository.

-### Start [Documenting your project on Github](https://guides.github.com/features/wikis/) with your Readme and wiki pages
+### Start [Documenting your project on Github](https://guides.github.com/features/wikis/) with your Readme and Wiki pages

 The guide [Documenting your project on Github](https://guides.github.com/features/wikis/) provided by Github is one of the most interesting for us; it clearly mentions the role of Github as a documentation tool as well as the tools Github provides you to achieve a good documentation, namely (1)the README (a first and overall presentation of your project) and (2) the WIKI page (the page where you'll be able to document your project and all your activities in detail)

     Good documentation is key to the success of any project.
 Making documentation accessible enables people to learn about a project; making it easy to update ensures that documentation stays relevant.